apluslms/a-plus/doc/GRADERS.md

 Easy programming of a custom grader is a priority.
 The protocol does not limit the parties initiating grading.
-The grader privacy should be secured by keeping grader services in private network.
+The grader privacy should be secured by keeping grader services in a private network.
-"Teacher" configures the `service_url` for the exercise.
+A "teacher" configures the `service_url` for the exercise.

-### Upon student viewing the exercise, A+ issues a request:
+### Upon a student viewing the exercise, A+ issues a request:

 `HTTP GET service_url` with additional **GET parameters**: